Here, as promised/threatened is another DS9 based story (see "Collection" for

 lolling on the couch, coffee in one hand and some kind of picture frame in the

 other.
 "Commander?"
-No response, "I - need clearance to put security shields on
+No response, "I - need clearance to put security

 cargo bay nineteen...
 Some - people are getting in there to - uh - engage in